Swagatika-Meher/msvsd2bitcomp/README.md

   .ends
   .end
   ```
 Save the final post-layout magic netlist in the xschem directory and open the command window in the same directory.
-Type `<post-layout_file-name>.spice` in the command window.
+Type `ngspice <post-layout_file-name>.spice` in the command window.

 * **NgSpice Plot**